critical medicines

 A testament to Edmonton’s expanding life sciences and biomanufacturing industries, construction on the CMPC is slated for completion by 2026.

-“Beginning construction on the CMPC is a crucial step in advancing the Edmonton region’s life sciences sector,” Morinville mayor and Edmonton Global’s Shareholder Chair, Simon Boersma, said.
+“Beginning construction on the CMPC is a crucial step in advancing the Edmonton Region’s life sciences sector,” Morinville mayor and Edmonton Global’s Shareholder Chair, Simon Boersma, said.

 “This project strengthens not only the Region’s healthcare system but positions us as a leader in innovation.
 The ability to produce homegrown critical medicines is crucial for our reputation as a world-class life sciences hub.”